 Why Recidivism Is a Core Criminal Justice Concern

 Why is recidivism important?
 Recidivism is an important feature when considering the core criminal justice topics of incapacitation, specific deterrence and rehabilitation.

 Incapacitation refers to the effect of a sanction to stop people from committing crime by removing the offender from the community.

-imposed or completed.
 Rehabilitation refers to the extent to which a program is implicated in the reduction of crime by "repairing" the individual in some way by addressing his or her needs or deficits.

+Recidivism research is embedded throughout NIJ-sponsored research in sentencing, corrections and policy intervention evaluations.
 Many NIJ-funded studies of community supervision depend on recidivism measurement to inform probation and parole policy.

 Recidivism and desistance.
 An important connection exists between the concept of recidivism and the growing body of research on criminal desistance.

 Desistance refers to the process by which a person arrives at a permanent state of nonoffending.
 In effect, an offender released from prison will either recidivate or desist.
 To the extent that interventions and sanctions affect the process of desistance, the research overlaps.

 Desistance is usually measured as a "discrete state," researchers for the National Consortium on Violence Research noted in a 2001 study.
 They advocated considering desistance to be a developmental process and developed a statistical model for future research.